lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 Regulation   Description of Regulation                      How Regulation is Met

 **8.3.A.5**  | System in which measurements are constantly  | The Minion board constantly takes voltage and temperature
-             | and where actions are taken immediately      | measurements of the battery modules and transmits data
+             | monitored and where actions are taken        | measurements of the battery modules and transmits data
-             | without operator intervention to open the    | back to the leader board.
+             | immediately without operator intervention to | back to the leader board.
-             | Main Power Switch should a battery
+             | open the Main Power Switch should a battery
              | Protection Fault occur.
 ===========  ============================================== ===========================================================